-Peter Winterbottom was one of the greatest opensides to ever play the game, the Englishman started in every Test match he appeared in
+One of the greatest opensides to ever play the game, Englishman Peter Winterbottom started in every Test he appeared in and twice toured New Zealand with the Lions

 Major teams: Headingley, Harlequins, Hawke’s Bay, Transvaal